Testing NSI suggested by the solar neutrino tension in T2HKK and DUNE: Introduction

-This paper is organized as follows.
-In section \ref{sec2}, we describe the neutrino oscillations in the presence of NSI in neutrino propagation, and we give some descriptions of the T2HKK and DUNE experiments.
-In section \ref{sec3}, we describe the correspondence between the parametrization $\epsilon_{\alpha\beta}$ in the long baseline and ($\epsilon_D$, $\epsilon_N$) in the solar neutrino experiments.
-In section \ref{sec4}, we give our results.
-In section \ref{sec5}, we draw our conclusions.
+The remainder of this paper is organized as follows.
+In section \ref{sec2}, we describe the neutrino oscillations in the presence of NSIs in neutrino propagation, as well as descriptions of the T2HKK and DUNE experiments.
+In section \ref{sec3}, we describe the correspondence between the parametrization $\epsilon_{\alpha\beta}$ in the long baseline experiments and ($\epsilon_D$, $\epsilon_N$) in the solar neutrino experiments.
+In section \ref{sec4}, we describe our results.
+In section \ref{sec5}, we draw our concluding remarks.